ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 - ``env_vars`` (Dict[str, str]): Environment variables to set.
 Environment variables already set on the cluster will still be visible to the Ray workers; so there is no need to include ``os.environ`` or similar in the ``env_vars`` field.
-  By default, these environment variables will override the same name environment variables on the cluster.
+  By default, these environment variables override the same name environment variables on the cluster.
-  You can also reference existing environment variables using ${ENV_VAR} and achieve the append behavior.
+  You can also reference existing environment variables using ${ENV_VAR} to achieve the appending behavior.
-  Currently, only PATH, LD_LIBRARY_PATH, DYLD_LIBRARY_PATH, and LD_PRELOAD are supported.
+  Only PATH, LD_LIBRARY_PATH, DYLD_LIBRARY_PATH, and LD_PRELOAD are supported.
 See below for an example:

   - Example: ``{"OMP_NUM_THREADS": "32", "TF_WARNINGS": "none"}``